wadewegner/wadewegner.github.com/content/blog/2021-01-13-mahalo-a-aloha-salesforce.md

 I really hope you all forgive me for taking so much time to reflect on the last five years.
 I’m a bit shocked by how much I had to say so far, and yet, there’s so much more.

-- **Next Generation Sandboxes**: Rohit Mehta and the entire CRM infra team who helped make this possible — Subho Chatterjee, Nat Wyatt, Robert Frankus, and Rajkumar Irudayaraj — are heroes.
+- **Next Generation Sandboxes**: Rohit Mehta, the Sandbox engineering team, and the CRM infra team who helped make this possible — Subho Chatterjee, Nat Wyatt, Robert Frankus, and Rajkumar Irudayaraj — are all heroes.
 The underlying technology that makes these instant copies and clones possible is so mind blowing.
 - **Unlocked and Managed 2GPs**: I had no idea what a journey it would be to reinvent packaging on the platform.
 2GPs are the future, without a doubt.
 But getting there has been so hard.
 And this is one of the reasons I have so much respect and admiration for Dileep Burki, who has continued to advance the cause for as long as I’ve been at Salesforce.
 I know we’ve said this many times, but we really are on the precipice of the promise 2GPs bring to Salesforce.
 - **Package Push Upgrades API and Feature Management**: While these two things aren’t directly related, they are important capabilities Dileep and team have brought to ISV developers.
 And these two are really great representations of why it’s so rewarding to build platforms, because we built these capabilities, and we have seen all the powerful ways Salesforce Developers have used them.
 - **Metadata One**: Who loves gaps in APIs?
 Who wants scratch orgs that don’t reflect your production org?
 Not this developer!
 This is one of those programs that you rarely hear about but it is so important, removing all the papercuts that make building things hard.
 Karen Fidelak did an amazing job driving this program from the very beginning and really transformed the Salesforce DX experience in the process.